 This manor house in Ditcheat, Somerset, is for sale with Strutt & Parker for 3 million

 “People shopping for a property in the country say they want five acres.
 But actually, even two acres of garden take a lot of maintenance.
 Do you want to spend your weekends mowing the lawn?”
 Johnston asks.
 She contends that “a six-bedroom rural house should have an acre of garden, a five-bedroom house should have three quarters of an acre, and a four-bedroom house half an acre”.
 “It’s important not to get ‘garden’ confused with ‘land’,” she adds.
 “Any land should be in addition to garden space.”
+And this is true, many people are interested in keeping chickens these days for fresh eggs, and so buy themselves a chicken coop for 6 chickens at least, what they don’t realise, is it is a lot of work and they have to be prepared for it!

 In towns, different rules apply – especially if buyers are downsizing.
 “People downsizing think that they want a slightly less large version of the garden of their family home.
 Actually, what they may really want is a small, perfectly formed low-maintenance terrace that’s not overlooked.”